prathimacode-hub/ML-ProjectKart/Stocks and Crypto Research Analysis/Model/README.md

 ## Conclusion
 * Here I have applied three different algorithms along with the Neural Networks.

-* In Long Short Term Memory (LSTM) model, gives  Root-mean-square error (RMSE) value 143.27
+* In Long Short Term Memory (LSTM) model gives  Root-mean-square error (RMSE) value 143.27

-* In Linear Regression model,gives Root-mean-square error (RMSE) value 50.57
+* In Linear Regression model gives Root-mean-square error (RMSE) value 50.57

-* In KNN model,gives Root-mean-square error (RMSE) value 94.18.
+* In KNN model gives Root-mean-square error (RMSE) value 94.18.

 * But the Long short-term memory (LSTM)  stand out to be the best model among all those implemented models based on the accuracy scores.